Mohanavadivel-git/caasworkshop/lesson2.1.md

 vagrant up
 ```
 -->
-Now your instance of localdev has started and is running a full installation of OpenShift.
+Your instance of localdev has started and is running a full installation of OpenShift.
 Test to confirm that OpenShift is running and ready by opening the web management in a browser at https://console.oc.local:8443/.
 Your browser will give you an error about the self-signed SSL certificate, but just tell it to proceed anyway.
 And you will have to do that twice because of a redirect.

 Once you get a log in prompt, use the following: